Stanisław Kosior: The Great Purge

 Kosior loyally supported Joseph Stalin at the start of the Great Purge.
 He was one of eight Soviet leaders whom the defendants at the first of the Moscow trials, in August 1936, were forced to confess that they plotted to assassinate.
 Five of the lists of people to be executed early in the purge were cosigned by him.
 At a plenum of the Central Committee of the CPSU in December 1936, he delivered a personal attack on Nikolai Bukharin, who had been the leading opponent of collectivisation, calling him a liar.
 At the next plenum, he called for Bukharin and Alexei Rykov to be arrested but voted against executing them.

 In January 1938 he was recalled to Moscow, and replaced by Nikita Khrushchev, who was told by Stalin that Kosior "wasn't doing a good job".
 Khrushchev wrote in his memoirs that he objected to the transfer, partly because he liked Kosior, whom he described as "a fairly mild-mannered person, pleasant and intelligent", but Stalin overruled him.
 Kosior was appointed head of the Soviet Control Office and deputy prime minister of the USSR.

 Kosior was arrested and stripped of all Party posts on 3 May 1938.
 During Khrushchev's "Secret Speech" to the 20th Party Congress in 1956, he disclosed that Kosior's case was handled by Boris Rodos, a particularly notorious torturer employed by the NKVD, who was ordered to force a confession out of him.
-Under interrogation, Kosior withstood brutal tortures, including being interrogated for 14 hours at a time, but cracked when his sixteen-year-old daughter Tamara was brought into the room and raped in front of him.
+Under interrogation, Kosior withstood brutal tortures, including being interrogated for 14 hours at a time.
 After he had been broken, he was called to Stalin's office, to confront Grigory Petrovsky, the Chairman of the All-Ukrainian Central Executive Committee (de jure head of state) and the co-Chairman of the Central Executive Committee of the Soviet Union, who refused to believe that Kosior was guilty.
 As Petrovsky described the meeting later: